Gen X

 The dividing line between Generation X and Boomers is New Years Day, 1965, fifty-two days before I was born.
 Over the next 15 years my cohort, smaller than the one that preceded it and the one that followed it (Millenials), began to reap the meager rewards our parents bequeathed us, single-parent families, careers as latch-key kids, run away inflation and coming of age with Reagan in the White House making it easy on rich folks and kicking off the decline of the middle class by breaking unions and kicking income inequality into high gear.

 The oldest Gen X-ers are only five years from retirement.
 Everything seems to have changed for us.
 We bought records we traded in for tapes that we traded in for CDs before we downloaded MP3s that we stopped listening to when we had to start paying a subscription fee to listen to music.
-After graduating from high school, I supported a wife and a baby while cooking by cooking at a Shoney's and serving in the National Guard one weekend a month.
+After graduating from high school, I supported a wife and a baby by cooking at a Shoney's and serving in the National Guard one weekend a month.
 By the time my youngest reached maturity, two adults working full time at entry level jobs could barely make ends meet.

 We experienced a few cool things, like getting to watch MTV when they played music video.
 We've had some great music.
 We got to transition out of a world that worried about nuclear holocausts.
 Unfortunately we got to see AIDS put in an end to the free love we thought we were going to get.
 I've lost count of the financial crises we've endured.